 The National Historic Preservation Act of 1966, as amended, (16 U.S.C.
 470 et seq.), specifies basic requirements for approval of state historic preservation programs.
-The requirements and responsibilities listed in the Act are incorporated into federal rule, 36 CFR Parts 60 and 61, 1994 edition, which are hereby adopted by reference into this administrative rule.
+The requirements and responsibilities listed in the Act are incorporated into federal rule, 36 CFR Parts 60 (1994 edition), and 36 CFR Part 61 (1999 edition), which are hereby adopted by reference into this administrative rule